TinySAM: Pushing the Envelope for Efficient Segment Anything Model

 where $\mathcal{T}^{S}$ and $\mathcal{T}^{T}$ are the two-way transformer module of mask decoder and $\mathcal{L}$ denotes the loss function.
 We empirically find that the numerical values of feature difference could make the conventionally used MSE loss ($\ell_2$ distance) too small to be well optimized.
 Thus we use $\ell_1$ distance function instead.
 The overall distillation loss function $\mathcal{L}_{distill}$ can be expressed as,

 where $\alpha$, $\beta$, $\gamma$ represent the hyper-parameters for each distillation loss.
-The total training loss is a linear combination of distillation loss and groundtruth loss for mask prediction $\mathcal{L}_{mask}$ and IoU prediction $\mathcal{L}_{ious}$, where $\mathcal{L}_{mask}$ is a combination of focal loss~\cite{focal} and dice loss~\cite{dice}, $\mathcal{L}_{ious}$ is $L1$ loss function between predicted IoUs and calculated IoUs.
+The total training loss is a linear combination of distillation loss, ground truth loss for mask prediction $\mathcal{L}_{mask}$ and IoU prediction $\mathcal{L}_{ious}$, where $\mathcal{L}_{mask}$ is a combination of focal loss~\cite{focal} and dice loss~\cite{dice}, $\mathcal{L}_{ious}$ is $\ell_1$ loss function between predicted IoUs and calculated IoUs.

 { \bf Hard Mask Weighting.} To make the knowledge distillation more effective, we design a hard mask weighting strategy when calculating the losses.
 There is an observation that masks could be extremely various in a single image of SA-1B dataset since the fine-grained granularity and no semantic constraints.
 As shown in Figure~\ref{distillation}, segmenting the flag with complex boundary could be difficult while segmenting the rectangular window with high contrast color could be easy.
 The hard mask should reasonably be assigned with larger weight for student to learn.
 Specifically, we calculate the gap of student and teacher network output to indicate the mask hardness $\mathcal{H}_{i}$.